 - how to fix an ac unit

-Any awards or certifications possessed by your HVAC company should be displayed on the website.
+- Accolades Any awards or certifications possessed by your HVAC company should be displayed on the website.
 The same is true of publications in which you were featured.
-Examples of certifications include the Better Business Bureau Accreditation along with the Angie’s List Super Service Award.
+Certifications include the Better Business Bureau Accreditation and the Angie’s List Super Service Award.
 As for publications, any local newspaper or blog that conducted an interview with you or one of your employees can be added to the “featured on” section of your website.
 Displaying badges is all about instilling trust in your potential customers as they browse your website and form a more informed opinion about your business.

-As a local HVAC contract you probably understand the importance of online reviews, especially on Google and Facebook.
+- Reviews As a local HVAC contractor, you probably understand the importance of online reviews, especially on Google and Facebook.
 But reviews displayed on your website can also be helpful.
-Luckily there's a way to leverage Google and Facebook reviews and showcase them on your website.
-This is doubly advantageous for contractors because it populates your company site with user-generated content.
+Luckily there’s a way to leverage Google and Facebook reviews and showcase them on your website.
+On-site testimonials help contractors because they populate your company site with user-generated content.
 Google loves nothing more than content about your business generated by actual customers.
-Since Google and Facebook require reviews verification, visitors will be confident in the legitimacy of the testimonials, as opposed to if they were just copied & pasted from another source.
-The BrandREVU widget from HVAC Webmasters integrates external reviews from reliable sources.
+Since Google and Facebook require review verification, visitors will be confident in the legitimacy of the testimonials, as opposed to if they were just copied & pasted from another source.
+The DataPins widget from HVAC Webmasters integrates external reviews from reliable sources.

-Most visitors find your website on their mobile device.
-In 2020, internet access for the average person is 24/7.
+- Mobile Optimization Most visitors find your website on their mobile devices.
+In 2024, internet access for the average person is 24/7.
 They have a smartphone on them at all times and can surf the web at any point throughout the day.
 Knowing this, a website should always be optimized with mobile in mind.
-The mobile-first index update from Google confirms the prioritization of mobile websites and encourages webmasters to pay it close attention.
-Several steps can be taken to enhance a mobile page including simple navigation, responsive design, and interactivity.
+The mobile-first index update from Google confirms the prioritization of mobile websites and encourages webmasters to pay close attention.
+Several steps can be taken to enhance a mobile page, including simple navigation, responsive design, and interactivity.
 In contrast, qualities that might discourage a mobile user include slow site speed, image distortion, and narrow or oversized viewports.
 These should be avoided or corrected if applicable.

-Website reporting is made possible with Google Analytics.
-By installing tracking code within a website’s HTML, Google can track visitors and webmasters can analyze trends.
-Having access to such reliable information (consider the source after all) can help instruct ways to improve your SEO, CRO, and general user experience.
+- Google Analytics Website reporting is made possible with Google Analytics.
+By installing tracking code within a website’s HTML, Google can track visitors, and webmasters can analyze trends.
+Access to such reliable information (consider the source, after all) can help instruct how to improve your Local SEO, CRO, and general user experience.
 Reporting on Google Analytics is made simple, especially with what is known as the Acquisition Report.
-The AR reveals how many visitors access your website per month, per week, and even per day.
+The AR reveals how many visitors access your website per month, week, and even day.
 Furthermore, it breaks down the source of the traffic by organic, referral, and direct.
 With data coming straight from the ultimate authority (Google itself) the numbers can be trusted and used to conduct ongoing improvements.

-SSL or secure sockets layer is a security protocol for website domains.
+- SSL Security SSL or secure sockets layer is a security protocol for website domains.
 Part of user experience is the visitor’s feeling of security or lack thereof.
-Secure URLs are https:// while “insecure” ones are http://.
+Secure URLs are https:// while “insecure” ones are https://.
 If your website is the latter, most browsers will warn the user that the site is not secure.
-This clearly discourages a favorable user experience and in fact encourages the would-be visitor to abandon their entrance into your sales funnel.
+This clearly discourages a favorable user experience and, in fact, encourages the would-be visitor to abandon their entrance into your sales funnel.
 Since SSL influences user experience, its impact on SEO is legitimate, even if technically indirect.
 Again, all of these finer details combined make a large difference.